 Payment amounts and due dates for each type of payment plan are available in pdf on our Rates and Dates page, below the rates table.
 It is important you refer to this payment plan or the information in myHumboldt because we do not send out invoices notifying you when payment is due.
 It is your responsibility to refer to the payment plan for that information.
 Your myHumboldt financial matters section will show each payment due and the due date after your fees are posted.

 As mentioned previously, payment is due with the return of your application.
 Your next payment is due August 10 for the fall semester.
 If you plan on attending for spring semester only, your first payment is due January 10.
 Financial aid payments aren't due until the end of second week of classes to allow time for the aid to disburse.

-If you live in Sunset, Redwood, Cypress or Canyon you must have a full meal plan.
-Meal plans are not required in Creekview, the Campus Apartments or College Creek.
+If you live in Sunset, Redwood, Cypress, Canyon or Creekview Suites, you must have a full meal plan.
+If you live in Creekview Apts, you are required to have minimally, a Mini meal plan.
+Meal plans are not required in Campus Apartments or College Creek.
 View the meal plan rates for the academic year.

 Each meal plan includes fixed operating costs that cover the expense for staff wages, benefits, supplies, rent, insurance, utilities, etc., plus an allocation of points for the purchase of food.
 Students receive half of their points for the fall semester and the other half of their purchased points for the spring semester.

 More information about dining services can also be found on the dining services page, more info about points can be found under meal plans.

 Each food item has a specific point value and food is purchased using these points.
 When you purchase a food item, the dining cashier electronically deducts these points from your meal plan account.